arc3x/TauNet/README.md

 # TauNet

+(c) Matthew Slocum 2015

 ### Dependancies
 boost::asio

 ### Build Instructions

-install the boost libraries with the command:
+Install the boost libraries with the command:

     sudo apt-get install libboost-all-dev

-run the make file with the command:
+Run the make file with the command:

     make all